-The plan of care (POC) process begins with an initial face-to-face meeting in the beneficiary's home.
-The support coordinator requests and gathers medical, social, educational, and psychological documentation necessary to complete the POC.

-The local governing entity (LGE) will transfer eligibility documents with the transfer of records to the support coordination agency.
+The Plan of Care (POC) process begins with an initial face-to-face meeting in the recipient's home.
+The support coordinator requests and gathers medical, social, educational and psychological documentation necessary to complete the POC.
+The local Human Services Authority or District, hereafter referred to as the local governing entity (LGE), will transfer eligibility documents with the transfer of records to the support coordination agency.
 Prior authorization to cover services from the beginning date of the POC will be issued upon approval of the POC.